-The bottom line is my husband’s heart cannot safely trust in me if I am continually reminding him of his mistakes, ways he’s hurt me, or things he’s said.
+The bottom line is your husband’s heart cannot safely trust in you when he is continually being reminded him of his mistakes, ways he’s hurt you, or things he’s said.

 “A wise woman builds her house, but with her hands the foolish one tears hers down.” ~Proverbs 14:1~

 “How is a house built?” you ask.
 Let’s let God’s word speak for itself:

 “By wisdom a house is built, and through understanding it is established.” ~Proverbs 24:3~

 It does a husband’s heart good when he knows his wife is capable and wise in building their home.

 He can rest assured knowing the hearts of his children are well taken care of.